Protesters who camped outside St. Louis City Hall cleared by police

-ST. LOUIS — Protesters who had remained outside St. Louis City Hall for two nights calling for the mayor to resign were cleared from the area by police early Friday.
+ST. LOUIS — Protesters who camped outside St. Louis City Hall for two nights calling for Mayor Lyda Krewson to resign were cleared by police early Friday.

-The Occupy City Hall protest was organized by Milkayla Allen, 23, who says her name and address were read aloud by Mayor Lyda Krewson while Krewson was reading letters during a Facebook Live briefing on June 26.

 Police said Friday that officers made no arrests and no one was injured when the protest was cleared.

-A city crew washed away a large message of "Resign Lyda Resign" that was painted in yellow letters on the street outside City Hall.
+A city crew also washed away a large message of "Resign Lyda" that protesters painted in yellow letters on the street outside City Hall.

+The Occupy City Hall protest was organized by Milkayla Allen, 23, who said her name and address were read aloud by the mayor while Krewson was reading letters during a June 26 Facebook Live video.
+Allen viewed the disclosure of the personal information as an attack on protesters.

-A statement from the group Occupy City Hall STL estimated more than 200 police dressed in riot gear arrived to clear the gathering.
+A statement from the protest group, Occupy City Hall STL, Friday morning estimated more than 200 police officers dressed in riot gear were sent to clear the gathering.

+"Cars began to be towed at 3 a.m.," the statement said.
+"Three dispersal orders were given for the reason of trespassing on park grounds past curfew."

+Police say there had been a few violent incidents at the demonstration.

-St. Louis police say a 59-year-old man was stabbed at the demonstration Thursday night.
-The man was stabbed in the shoulder by a man who was also attending the event, police said Friday.
-The attacker then threw the victim's tent into the street, according to police.
+A 59-year-old was stabbed in the shoulder while attending the protest by a man also attending the event, according to St. Louis police.
+The attacker then threw the victim's tent into the street, police said.

 The 59-year-old went to a hospital for treatment and was stable, police said.

+The protesters said they planned to return to City Hall on Friday night.

+"We said we weren’t leaving until the mayor resigns," the statement said.
+"We mean that.
+Tonight, we reclaim City Hall.
+The people of St. Louis have shown us an unprecedented amount of solidarity and support."

-Krewson's Facebook video that prompted the original protest was deleted a few hours after it was posted in late June and she apologized for reading the names and addresses.
-But a petition for Krewson to resign had garnered more than 60,000 signatures as of Wednesday.
+Krewson's Facebook video that prompted the protest was deleted a few hours after it was posted in late June and the mayor apologized for reading the names and addresses.
+A petition for Krewson to resign following the video had garnered more than 60,000 signatures by Wednesday.
 Protesters contend she jeopardized their safety by publicizing their names and addresses.

 Krewson has said she will not resign.